calebmallery/RhlI_manuscript_methods/genome_assembly_workflow.md

 	docker run prokka command here
 > Note: We use the docker image, pulling the most recent version from the staphb repository.
 This command can be executed without **`docker run pwd`** if prokka is installed locally.
 > The **`--proteins`** flag points prokka towards `pa14_reference.faa` (reference proteome) this is used to generate compatable gene names to use in the output files.

+This can be run across many files

+	 ls *.fasta > prokka_list
+  	 nano many_prokka.sh
+         chmod a+x many_prokka.sh
+	 ./many_prokka.sh
+  > Note: copy `many_prokka.sh` to a new file and execute the above commands.
+It will only work if the file extensions are the same as above.